Albrecht De Vriendt

 Albrecht Frans Lieven De Vriendt or Albrecht De Vriendt (In French-language publications referred to as Albert De Vriendt or Albert François Lieven De Vriendt) (Ghent, 8 December 1843 – Antwerp, 14 October 1900) was a Belgian painter known for his genre scenes, history paintings, interiors and figure paintings.
-He was also active as an author, publisher and copyist He was also a watercolorist and an etcher.
+He was also active as an author, publisher and copyist.
+He was also a watercolourist and an etcher.
 He participated in the monumentalist movement in Belgium and continued the tradition of the Belgian Romantic-historical school long after it had been abandoned in his country and abroad.
 He was the brother of the painter Juliaan De Vriendt with whom he often collaborated on decorative projects.
 He was a director of the Royal Academy of Fine Arts of Antwerp.

 Life

 Albrecht De Vriendt was the son of decorative painter Jan Bernard (Jean) de Vriendt (1809–1868) and Anna Rosalia Ghiert.
 His father was a decorative painter mainly known for landscapes and still lifes.
 Albrecht's two-year older brother Juliaan De Vriendt and three-year older sister Clementine De Vriendt also became painters.
-He and his siblings were initially trained by their father who conveyed his interest in Flemish art and language to his children.
-From an early age he assisted his father in some of his decorative projects.
-From 1861 he exhibited some of his early works.
-In 1865 he moved to Antwerp where his brother was already living.
+He and his siblings were initially trained by their father, who conveyed his interest in Flemish art and language to his children.
+From an early age, he assisted his father in some of his decorative projects.
+From 1861, he exhibited some of his early works.
+In 1865, he moved to Antwerp, where his brother was already living.
 Here he studied under the painter Victor Lagye.
 During his time in Antwerp he came under the influence of the pre-eminent history painter of Belgium of that time Jan August Hendrik Leys.